Watchar-BossLa/brain-nectar-88/pull-request-description.md

 - **Dashboard Update**: Updated the Dashboard to include the SubjectSelector
 - **Documentation**: Updated the README.md to reflect the multi-subject nature of the app
 - **Enhancement Plans**: Added detailed plans for future enhancements to each subject
+- **Interactive Graphing Calculator**: Implemented the first interactive component from our enhancement plans
+- **Unit Tests**: Added unit tests for the GraphingCalculator component
+- **Test Plans**: Created comprehensive test plans for multi-subject functionality and the graphing calculator

 ## Testing